ZAGREB, BLED, OPATIJA, SPLIT, DUBROVNIK, PLUS MONTENEGRO

 Arrive in Zagreb, Croatia

 Welcome to Croatia’s historic, elegant capital, listed on UNESCO’s Register of World Architectural Heritage.
 After you’re greeted at the airport, you’ll be escorted to your downtown hotel.
 Along the way, enjoy a first look of this prospering city and country, where visitors from around the world are warmly welcomed.
-Your Tour Director hosts a briefing tonight, followed by a get-acquainted dinner.
-D Sheraton Hotel (or similar)
+Your Tour Director hosts a briefing tonight, followed by a get-acquainted dinner at a local restaurant.

 After breakfast, we’ll travel through verdant countryside and across the border to the Republic of Slovenia.
 Our first stop: Slovenia’s thriving capital, Ljubljana, where we’ll admire the architectural legacy of city native and 20th-century architect, Joze Plecnik, acclaimed for his work rebuilding the city after a devastating earthquake in 1895.
 We’ll see some structures that survived the earthquake as we explore the old town with its small shops and outdoor cafes.
 There’s time to stroll along the riverside promenade and through the open-air market before we continue to Lake Bled…

 A guided stroll around emerald-green Lake Bled is a picturesque start to our day.
 We’ll also visit Slovenia’s oldest castle, medieval Bled Castle, perched romantically on a cliff above the lake.
 Your afternoon is free to explore this charming village.
 A relaxing lake cruise might be just the thing!